5rijan/5rijan/readme.md

 <p align="center">
   <samp>
-    I’m passionate about crafting innovative tech, from research projects to interactive apps, always with a focus on learning and growth.
+    I’m passionate about crafting innovative tech, from <br> research projects to interactive apps, always with a focus on learning and growth.
   </samp>
 </p>
 <br/>